 - Plantar fasciitis – Stabbing pain in the bottom of the foot caused by inflammation of a thick band of tissue called the plantar that connects the heel bone to the toes.

 - IT (iliotibial) band syndrome – Result of inflammation and irritation of the IT band, the ligament that runs down the outside of the thigh from the hip to the shin.

 - Stress fractures – A tiny crack in a bone or severe bruising within a bone caused by repetitive stress or force.

-Here are 9 steps to prevent injury when training for a marathon.
+Here, Prentice shares nine other steps to prevent injury when training for a long-distane event:

-- Make a plan.
+- Start with a plan.
 Consult with a trainer to create a plan that will be the most beneficial in taking your current abilities to the next level in order to reach your long-term goals.